Model-based traffic state estimation using camera-equipped probe vehicles: Related Works

-Ongoing research categorizes TSE into three fundamental components: input data, dynamic traffic flow models, and estimation methods.
-The input data in the TSE refers to the partial observations obtained from the road network, which serve as the basis for estimating the unobserved traffic states.
-Traffic flow models play a crucial role in describing the dynamics of traffic by incorporating physical principles and empirical relationships among various characteristics of the traffic flow.
-These models can be classified as macroscopic or microscopic.
-Macroscopic models focus on the aggregate behavior of traffic flow, while microscopic models consider the interaction between individual vehicles.
-Estimation methods encompass various approaches that aim to interpolate traffic states in unobserved regions using both traffic flow models and partial observations (\cite{Seo2017}).
+There is a noticeable gap in research regarding the use of on-board vehicle cameras as a primary data source for traffic flow data collection.
+Recently, \cite{Seo2015PV} created a way to estimate traffic flow variables using probe vehicles equipped with equipment for measuring spacing.
+This method does not require any external assumptions, such as a fundamental diagram.
+Research focusing on collecting traffic data from the opposite lane using on-board cameras is even scarcer.
+Notable examples include \cite{Guerrieri2021}, who proposed an automatic traffic data acquisition method using deep learning to detect vehicles in the opposite lane and estimate macroscopic traffic variables such as flow rate, space mean speed, and vehicle density.
+Similarly, \cite{Kumar2021} introduced a novel algorithm to estimate citywide cross-sectional traffic flow using data collected in the opposite lane from moving camera videos by utilizing deep learning-based techniques for vehicle detection, tracking, and photogrammetry.

-TSE input data comes from a variety of sources, including loop detectors, radar sensors, GPS data, camera, radar, mobile phone data, etc. Stationary sensors, such as loop detectors, surveillance cameras, and radar-based sensors, typically provide traffic state measurements for a fixed location.
-Data from these sensors have been extensively used for estimation of travel time (\cite{Robinson2005, Li2018}), speed (\cite{Coifman2009}), densities (\cite{Tampere2007, Panda2019, Timotheou2015}), classification of jam conditions (\cite{Tyagi2012}) and various other traffic characteristics.
-Mobile sensors are usually vehicles with onboard sensors such as the Global Positioning System (GPS), onboard Diagnostics Systems (OBD), or embedded cameras that collect measurements along their trips.
-Such vehicles with fitted sensors are called probe vehicles or floating cars, and the data collected from them are called Floating Car Data (FCD).
-Multiple research studies have been conducted using FCD data to estimate traffic flow, speed, and density (\cite{Herrera2010, Sunderrajan2016, Yuan2021}).
+While these studies serve as valuable references, our research uniquely focuses on partial trajectories of vehicles in the opposite lane, collected by an on-board camera-equipped backward probe.
+Unlike previous studies that consider traffic on the same link and use headway spacing as input, we focus on collecting vehicle trajectories in the opposite lane.

-Cameras have become a great source for urban traffic data collection systems.
-Early research in TSE used traffic data collected using fixed cameras, such as high-mounted surveillance or highway cameras. \cite{Pletzer2012, Li2013, Ua-Areemitr2019} used static cameras to estimate the mean speed, density, and level of service for a specific section of the road network visible by camera.
-Lately, there has been some research in which they focused on data collection with a moving camera and used it for TSE. \cite{Seo2015PV, Kumar2021} used the moving camera to collect data on the same lane or opposite lane for traffic analysis.
+Current research on TSE categorizes the process into three fundamental components: input data, dynamic traffic flow models, and estimation methods.
+The input data in TSE refers to partial observations obtained from the road network, which are used to estimate unobserved traffic states.
+The traffic flow model provides a structured framework for capturing the dynamics of traffic flow, while estimation methods encompass various techniques used to infer traffic conditions based on limited observations and the pre-existing knowledge of the traffic model \cite{Seo2017}.